 London.
 Britain is flooding as I write.
 Nothing major like Hurricane Sandy that last month ripped north from the Caribbean along the eastern seaboard of the US.
 All the same though, the reminder that much of low-lying parts of London where I live could be permanently under water before too long, provoked a gloomy thought.
+It is this.

 People of my generation in Britain grew up feeling that on the whole, things were getting better - fairer, safer, healthier, at least for us in privileged countries.
 But slowly I am beginning to realise that that period ended some time ago.
 Now, things seem to be getting worse, with no end in sight, except for those people whose wealth is contributing to more unequal, unsafe and unhealthy societies.
-This thought has been reinforced by a remarkable series of features in The Guardian this month, with the general title Breadline Britain.